California Stewardship Alliance

 1. Environmental Impact Report (EIR) required under CEQA (Pub.
 Resources Code §21100) — evacuation clearance time impact must be analyzed as a significant transportation impact.

-2. Evacuation Clearance Time Analysis: Applicant shall commission a study conforming to the JOSH v3.4 ΔT methodology (AB 747 / Gov. Code §65302.15), analyzing marginal evacuation clearance time on all serving paths within 0.5 miles, using NFPA 101 design basis mobilization rate (0.90 constant) and HCM 2022 hazard-degraded capacity factors.
+2. Evacuation Clearance Time Analysis: Applicant shall commission a study conforming to the JOSH v4.0 ΔT methodology (AB 747 / Gov. Code §65302.15), analyzing marginal evacuation clearance time on all serving paths within 0.5 miles, using NFPA 1660 / 1616 community mass-evacuation design basis mobilization rate (0.90 constant) and HCM 2022 hazard-degraded capacity factors (HCM Ch.
+11 weather CAF framework with WUI fire-condition composite adjustment).

 3. Public Hearing before the Planning Commission is required prior to any project approval (Gov. Code §65905).